-One of the biggest decisions you can make when setting up your sales team is whether to focus primarily on inside or outside sales.
+One of the biggest decisions you can make when setting up your sales team is whether to focus primarily on inside sales vs. outside sales.
+Right now, during the pandemic, almost all salespeople are selling remotely.
+But as we look forward to a world that feels more normal, which model will companies default to?

 They seem to be completely at odds, with one focused on clients with a high acquisition cost and high ACV (annual account value), the other focused on a high sales velocity.